lost-scripts/.github/DEVELOPMENT.md

 	git checkout main # Return to main branch (or whichever you were) to avoid start working on gh-pages by mistake!
 	```

-	Alternatively, preferably indeed, one can just run the alias `deploy` and confirm.
+	Alternatively, one can just use alias `deploy` and confirm.
 All this ensures deployments are only made when necessary and without having to worry at all about possible merge conflicts or whatever...

+	> :warning: **Warning:** That's all the `gh-pages` branch is for and no work should ever be done on it or it will be lost.

 <br>